S e e w a l d' s A r t G a l l e r y

-Day two of Michael Seewald's
+Schedule for Day two for Seewald's

-photographic workshops (fun-shops).
+photographic workshops (AKA 'fun-shops').

 "I believe my skills have improved significantly since attending the classes.
 I find that my approach to "artistic" photography is very much different than before and even snapshots and vacation photos taken since the classes now have more 'punch'."

-Rick Wight, San Diego, California, Classes of 6/'03 and 9/'03
+Classes of 6/'03 and 9/'03

-during the 11.5-6.'05 weekend class.
+digital capture during the 11.5-6.'05 weekend class.

 We learned in a classroom setting on Day I how to successfully design an image and what the many varied elements are that will make or break it.
 And although we can now 'professionally critique' a 'piece of art', we have yet to hone these new skills under Seewald's critical tutelage in the field and make them ourselves.